kakawait/hugo-tranquilpeak-theme/docs/user.md

 ##### Add custom JS or CSS using configuration

-If you need to add some additionnal javascript or css files to your blog without forking or overriding theme itself you could use following configuration:
+If you need to add some additional javascript or css files to your blog without forking or overriding theme itself you could use following configuration:

 ```toml
 [params]